dhamaniasad/awesome-machine-learning/README.md

 ## Articles
 * [Wait But Why AI Article](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution.html) - One of _the_ best reads on AI out there
+* [Neuralink](waitbutwhy.com/2017/04/neuralink.html) - Neuralink, the future of AI merged with the brain. _MUST READ_

 ## Courses